 This project is producing PyGNA, a free software package of the GNA framework for modeling and analysis of complex adaptive networks, which will be a useful computational resource for broader research communities.
 Moreover, the educational outreach program developed as part of this project, NetSci High, has come to be recognized very positively among the international network science community.
 It will serve as a continuing educational resource for those who want to initiate similar K-12 outreach programs that will bridge secondary education with cutting-edge scientific research labs.
 What is the impact on technology transfer?

-The software developed in this project is made publicly available from SourceForge.net.
+The software developed in this project is made publicly available from SourceForge.net and github.com.
 No technology transfer related action was taken yet.
 What is the impact on society beyond science and technology?

 The proposed GNA framework may help model and understand many real-world social/organizational/operational networks, which may help better inform policy makers and business practitioners.
 For example, we collaborated with DRDC CORA on GNA-based modeling of their operational networks.
 The outcome of this project may inform Canadian Defence authorities about what kind of organizational improvements will help make their SAR response joint systems more efficient.
 Similarly, our recent work on cultural integration after corporate merger may offer many valuable implications for how to make corporate M&A effective and successful.
+Changes/Problems Changes in approach and reason for change Nothing to report.